On Cloudventure Waterproof Review

 These shoes look really badass whilst thrashing the trails.
 But for a waterproof trail shoe, I felt they performed better on the road and buff dry trails than on the wet and muddy ones.
 I think it’s great to be able to feel technical terrain underfoot when on the trails and maybe this shoe has too much of a “buffer” between the foot and the ground to really let you benefit from that.
 This extra cushioning did, on the other hand, allow me to storm down the hills much faster than usual on hard terrain without feeling any foot niggles.
 The Cloudventure’s really make downhill running on hard terrain feel super fun.

 The Cloudventures really make downhill running on hard terrain feel super fun.
+If you want to see for yourself why not buy a pair here.

 If you have any questions about the shoes or anything relating to them then please leave a comment below and I will reply as soon as possible.
 Happy Trails!!